zama-ai/concrete/docs/tutorial/extensions.md

 ## fhe.zeros(shape)

-Allows you to create encrypted tensor of zeros:
+Allows you to create an encrypted tensor of zeros:

 ```python
 from concrete import fhe